Julian Assange: US criminal investigations

-In 2010, the FBI told a lawyer for Assange that he wasn't the subject of an investigation.
+In 2010, the FBI told a lawyer for Assange that he was not the subject of an investigation.
 That year the NSA added Assange to its Manhunting Timeline, an annual account of efforts to capture or kill alleged terrorists and others.
 In 2011, the NSA discussed categorising WikiLeaks as a "malicious foreign actor" for surveillance purposes.
 In August 2011, WikiLeaks volunteer Sigurdur Thordarson contacted the FBI and became the first informant to work for the FBI from inside WikiLeaks.
 He gave the FBI several hard drives he had copied from Assange and core WikiLeaks members.

 In December 2011 prosecutors in the Chelsea Manning case revealed the existence of chat logs between Manning and someone they claimed was Assange.
 Assange said that WikiLeaks has no way of knowing the identity of its sources and that chats with sources, including user-names, were anonymous.
 In January 2011, Assange described the allegation that WikiLeaks had conspired with Manning, had communicated with Manning, as "absolute nonsense" because WikiLeaks only learned Manning's name from media reports.
 The logs were presented as evidence during Manning's court-martial in June–July 2013.
 The prosecution argued that they showed WikiLeaks helping Manning reverse-engineer a password.
 During her trial, Manning said she acted on her own to send documents to WikiLeaks, and no one associated with WikiLeaks pressured her into giving more information.

 In 2012 diplomatic cables between Australia and the United States were released that showed the US government was investigating Assange and that "a broad range of possible charges are under consideration, including espionage and conspiracy".
 The diplomats dismissed claims the investigation was politically motivated, and highlighted prosecutors' claims that Manning was "guided by WikiLeaks' list of 'most wanted' leaks".